-— Define and recognize symptoms of burnout and compassion fatigue
+- learn how to define and recognize symptoms of burnout and compassion fatigue;

-— Differentiate proactive vs. reactive responses in difficult situations
+- differentiate proactive versus reactive responses in difficult situations;

-— Explore methods of self-renewal which will support them in their compassionate outreach with others
+- and explore methods of self-renewal, which will support you in your compassionate outreach with others.

-This program is presented by Alison Issen and hosted by the Winter Park Health Foundation.
+This program was presented by Alison Issen and was hosted by the Winter Park Health Foundation.

 Alison C. Issen is a licensed mental health counselor and a registered nurse.
 She recently retired as an outpatient counselor at Orlando Health/University of Florida Health Cancer Center.
 For several years, she coordinated the Sage-ing Center, a program which encourages and supports adults of all ages, but particularly those in the second half of life to inventory, evaluate and intentionally plan a life of purpose, learning, fulfillment and community service.
 Issen brought this comprehensive program to the hospice several years ago and developed Hospice of the Comforter’s Quality of Life Education Program.
 She has taught Psychology at the college level and worked in the field of health and wellness for more than 35 years, including more than 10 years as a hospice nurse and counselor.
 Her areas of specialty include Stress Management, Grief and Loss, End-of-Life, Aging and Relationships, Mindfulness-based Cognitive Therapy and Positive Psychology.
 Issen holds a master’s degree in Clinical Psychology from the University of Central Florida.
 Beyond her professional life, she is an “extreme gardener” who also volunteers at a local animal shelter and performs with local singing and theatre groups.